e3w2q/Pangaea-keyboard/build_guide_en.md

 </div>
 </details>

-#### Coupling with bottom plate
+#### Coupling with Bottom Plate

 Finally, the PCB and Bottom Plate are integrated.
 Place Main Module with switches, Thumb Module, and Pinkey Module on top of the Bottom Plate and secure them with M2 3mm screws from the top plate.

-First, attach the main module to the bottom plate.
+First, attach Main Module to Bottom Plate.
-To make it easier to pass the bottom plate spacers through the PCB holes, loosen the bottom plate screws slightly before overlapping them. <br/>
+To make it easier to pass Bottom Plate spacers through the PCB holes, loosen the bottom plate screws slightly before overlapping them. <br/>
 When they overlap without any gaps and not at an angle, insert the screws from the surface of the switch plate and tighten them. <br/>
 After tightening the screws, retighten the screws on the side of the bottom plate that you loosened earlier. <br/>
 There are four fixing points.